 If you use a prescription skin medicine, put it on before you moisturize.

 There are many products out there.
 What works for someone else may not work for you.

 - Fragrance free (not just unscented)

 - Dye free

-Unscented products may have still fragrances, so they can still irritate you skin.
+Unscented products may still have fragrances, so they can still irritate your skin.
 They're just covered up so you can't smell them.
-Look for moisturizers marked fragrance free.
+Look for moisturizers marked "fragrance-free."